google/openhtf/docs/event_sequence.md

 phase functions.  `PhaseCollection` is a base class for a node that contains multiple nodes.
-The primary one of these is the `PhaseSequence`, which is a tuple of phase nodes; each of those nodes is executed in order with nested execution if those nodes are other collections.  `PhaseGroup`s are phase collections that have three sequences as described below.
+The primary one of these is the `PhaseSequence`, which is a tuple of phase nodes; each of those nodes is executed in order with nested execution if those nodes are other collections.  `PhaseBranch`s are phase sequences that are only run when the Diagnosis Result-based conditions are met.
+`PhaseGroup`s are phase collections that have three sequences as described below.

 ### Recursive nesting